freddrake/fd.partialdate/README.rst

 possibly partial dates and times, where missing portions may be omitted at either the least-significant or most-significant bits.
-(For example, a date might include just the year, the year and month, or the month and day, but will never be missing the month but not the day.)
+(For example, a date might include just the year, the year and month, or the month and day, but will never be the year and day without the month.)

-Serialization only supports the expanded format from ISO 8601.
+Parsing supports both the basic and extended formats from ISO 8601.
+Serialization uses the extended formats where possible, falling back to the basic format where not.
+Callers can request that the basic format always be used.

 Release history